thomashoullier/sbcl-lapack/README.md

 ```

 ## Caveats
-* No user input checks of any kind.
-* The results are put in matrices calling `make-array` each time.
-Performance
+* The results are put in matrices with copying.
+Performance could be
-  could be marginally improved.
+  marginally improved.

 ## References
 * https://www.netlib.org/lapack/explore-html/index.html